kcm2/ab/references/angelbeatshd.rst

 * Kanade confiscates the guns, Noda tries to attack her but she stops him.
 Kanade says she will tell the other students to go back to their dorms, and suggests the SSS should do so as well.
 * Yuri instructs the SSS to get to the event finish line, and to try and get the guns back.
 * Yuri, at the finish line, finds the first finishers were NPCs.
-* The rest of the SSS follow Kanade and she goes down the "corridor of death", and slips, and seaminly knocked out.
+* The rest of the SSS follow Kanade and she goes down the "corridor of death", and slips, and seemingly knocked out.
 The SSS were able to get their guns back.
 * Another person reaches the finish line, and they are an NPC and not a human.
 * Chaa shows up, saying he has a member that feels he would be more useful on the frontline, and they'll bring them over tomorrow.